Concerns: Web, Webservice, Batch, Vision

 Introduction to database logging, and usage of the LogViewer.
 To be used after executing a Futurama Server job (Futurama 16.12+), or to be used to debug Futurama Website (Futurama 17.01+).
 From Futurama 19.04 the Logviewer can be used for any Futurama application by writing to the database, and opening the logviewer from Vision.

-To view the logfiles for a Futurama Website installation, you must first enable the Error-status Notifier in the configuration file.
-As soon as this is done, an icon will appear in the top-right part of the browser whenever the Futurama Website is opened (depending on configuration).
+During development of a Futurama Website application it is possible to get an instant message when during the browsing of your application an error occurs.
+This can help to detect possible errors in an early stadium (during development).
+To view these log, you must first enable the Error-status Notifier in the configuration file.
+As soon as this is done, an icon will appear in the top-right part of the browser.
+When an error occurs this will also be shown.
 Whenever this icon is clicked, a list of generated logfiles is shown, and the user can click on any of the logfiles to open the LogViewer for this particular file.

 To debug Futurama Server jobs, the following steps must be followed: